-Air & Noise Permit for Aggregate Crushing Plant - Fenmar Drive, Toronto
+Air Permit for Aggregate Crushing Plant - 79 Fenmar Drive, Toronto

 Official title: Sanscon Construction Ltd. - Environmental Compliance Approval (air)

 Sanscon Construction wants approval to operate an aggregate crushing plant in northwest Toronto.
-The facility would release nitrogen oxides, particulate matter, crystalline silica dust, sulphur dioxide, and carbon monoxide into the air.
-Equipment includes crushers, screeners, conveyors, and diesel engines.
+The facility would emit nitrogen oxides, particulate matter, crystalline silica, sulphur dioxide, and carbon monoxide from crushers, screeners, diesel engines, and trucks.

 Why This Matters